ccifuentesr/kobe-spectral-synthesis/README.md

 spectra, built on top of [iSpec](https://www.blancocuaresma.com/s/iSpec).
 Given a 1D, RV-corrected spectrum, the pipeline measures the radial velocity by cross-correlation and then fits the effective temperature and metallicity (Teff, [M/H]) by spectral synthesis.
-Crucially, surface gravity is **not**
+Crucially, surface gravity is not
-fitted: log g is fixed from the stellar radius and mass, where the radius comes from the Stefan–Boltzmann law (bolometric luminosity from SED fitting + Teff) and the mass from an empirical mass–luminosity relation (Eker 2018).
-With log g fixed this way — and the remaining nuisance parameters (vmic, vmac, vsini) also held fixed — the synthesis solves only for Teff and [M/H].
-Stellar age is then obtained from PARSEC isochrones.
+fitted: log g is fixed from the stellar radius and mass, where the radius comes from the Stefan–Boltzmann law (bolometric luminosity from SED fitting + Teff) and the mass from an empirical mass–luminosity relation (Eker et al. 2018).
+With log g fixed this way and the remaining nuisance parameters (vmic, vmac, vsini) also held fixed, the synthesis solves only for Teff and [M/H].
+Stellar age can then estimated from PARSEC isochrones.

 The pipeline is tuned for **late-K dwarfs** (K5–K7 V, Teff ≈ 4000–4800 K) observed with **CARMENES VIS** (R ≈ 94 600, 562–920 nm).
 The merged 1D spectra